Learn2Reg 2024: New Benchmark Datasets Driving Progress on New Challenges: Related Works

 \subsection{Learn2Reg to Date}

 Since its inception, the Learn2Reg challenge has served as a key platform for advancing medical image registration through open benchmarking and community collaboration.
 Over multiple editions, the challenge has brought together researchers worldwide to tackle diverse registration problems across various imaging modalities and anatomical sites.

-This section provides a brief overview of the challenge’s objectives, datasets, and key developments up to the present edition.
-The Learn2Reg series began with the Learn2Reg Tutorial at MICCAI 2019 in Shenzhen, which introduced the community to emerging deep learning approaches for medical image registration through expert lectures and practical sessions~\citep{learn2reg2019tutorial}.
-This foundational event set the stage for the challenge’s collaborative and multidisciplinary focus.
+The Learn2Reg series began with the Learn2Reg Tutorial at MICCAI 2019 in Shenzhen, which introduced the community to emerging deep learning approaches for medical image registration~\citep{learn2reg2019tutorial}.
+This foundational event set the stage for the challenge's collaborative and multidisciplinary focus.

 The 2020 and 2021 editions of Learn2Reg were the initial official challenges, introducing six datasets covering multiple anatomies—including brain, abdomen, and thorax—and imaging modalities such as MRI, CT, and ultrasound.
-Both editions were held as community challenges with workshops at the respective MICCAI conferences.
-They followed a Type 1 challenge format, providing training images and labels, with test images available but test labels withheld for evaluation.
-These editions also introduced the challenge’s open-source evaluation and ranking code, as well as baseline methods, enabling standardized and reproducible benchmarking.
-Together, they attracted over 20 international teams submitting more than 65 methods, offering comprehensive insights into the performance of conventional and deep-learning registration approaches across multiple clinically relevant tasks \citep{hering2022learn2reg}.
+Both editions were held as community challenges with workshops at the respective MICCAI conferences, following a Type 1 challenge format with training images and labels provided, while test labels remained withheld for evaluation.
+These editions introduced the challenge's open-source evaluation and ranking code, as well as baseline methods, enabling standardized and reproducible benchmarking.
+Together, they attracted over 20 international teams submitting more than 65 methods, offering comprehensive insights into the performance of conventional and deep-learning registration approaches across multiple clinically relevant tasks~\citep{hering2022learn2reg}.

-In 2022 and 2023, Learn2Reg held two further challenge workshops at MICCAI, focusing on the continuation of the initial benchmarks while expanding the scope of the challenge.
-These editions introduced a new dataset, NLST (CT Lung Screening Registration Data), and pushed towards Type 3 challenges—where both training and test images, along with their labels, remain hidden during evaluation to better simulate real-world conditions.
+In 2022 and 2023, Learn2Reg held two further challenge workshops at MICCAI, focusing on continuation and expansion of the initial benchmarks.
+These editions introduced the NLST dataset (CT Lung Screening Registration Data) and pushed towards Type 3 challenges for selected tasks, where both training and test images, along with their labels, remain hidden during evaluation to better simulate real-world conditions.